- ICH GCP

-Eating Away From Home and Mortality
+Eating Away from Home and Risk of All-cause Mortality

-July 13, 2017 updated by: Ashima Kant, Queens College, The City University of New York
+March 25, 2025 updated by: Ashima Kant, Queens College, The City University of New York

-Eating Away From Home and Subsequent Risk of All-cause Mortality in the US Population
+Eating Away from Home and Subsequent Risk of All-cause Mortality in the US Population

 The proposed study will test the hypothesis that frequency of eating away from home meals is independently related to the prospective risk of mortality in the US population.
-The study will use public-domain mortality linked data from US national Surveys to address this question.

 Study Overview